-Public Realm Enhancements

-To support public realm enhancements that contribute to place making and liveability and which prioritise pedestrians in accordance with Dublin City Council's Public

-SMT8 Realm Strategy ('Your City - Your Space'), the Public Realm Masterplan for the City Core (The Heart of the City), the Grafton Street Quarter Public Realm Plan and forthcoming public realm plans such as those for the Parnell Square Cultural Quarter Development and the City Markets Area.

-Public Realm in New Developments

-To encourage and facilitate the delivery of high quality public

-SMT9 realm in tandem with new developments throughout the city in collaboration with private developers through the Development Management process.
+It is the P It is the Policy of Dublin City Council: SMT8 Public Realm Enhancements To support public realm enhancements that contribute to place making and liveability and which prioritise pedestrians in accordance with Dublin City Council's Public Realm Strategy ('Your City - Your Space'), the Public Realm Masterplan for the City Core (The Heart of the City), the Grafton Street Quarter Public Realm Plan and forthcoming public realm plans such as those for the Parnell Square Cultural Quarter Development and the City Markets Area.
+SMT9 Public Realm in New Developments To encourage and facilitate the co-ordinated delivery of high quality public realm in tandem with new developments throughout the city in collaboration with private developers and all service/utility providers, through the Development Management process.
+SMT10 Public Realm Strategy To review and update the Public Realm Strategy 'Your City-Your Space' within the lifetime of the Plan.